Premature ejaculation (PE) is far more common than you might think. Luckily, it can be treated effectively.

-While sex therapy exercises may be the only way to truly improve your ejaculatory control, there are a few other solutions that help men deal with the symptoms of premature ejaculation.
+While sex therapy exercises may be the only way to truly improve your ejaculatory control, there are some other solutions that can help men deal with the symptoms of premature ejaculation.

 Some sex therapists ‘off-label’ prescription anti-depressants or pain killers in men struggling with premature ejaculation.
 Off-labeling means taking advantage of the side effects of a drug that was designed to treat one problem, in order to treat a different problem.

 For example, some common anti-depressants from the SSRI group such as Prozac and Seroxat may have the outcome of delayed ejaculation.
-The downside to this, however, is that the person taking the pills may also experience a loss of sexual desire.
+The downside to this, however, is that the person taking the pills may also experience a loss of sexual desire and erectile dysfunction.

 While many men are reluctant to take psychiatric pills, this may be a viable option for those who are open to it.
 Here is a list of pros and cons.

 - Easy – The most obvious advantage is the minimal effort required.
 After your trip to your doctor’s office, all you have to do is take the drug as instructed.

 - Effective – For some men the drugs can be highly effective.
 If this is the case for you – and you don’t experience any side effects – this could be an excellent solution.

 - Can cause side effects – These drugs can cause various side effects such as headaches, dizziness, nausea, dry mouth, drowsiness, and reduced libido.